-Works to this Grade I listed building included substantial repairs to the structure of the roof over the Long Gallery and hammer beam roof over the Great Hall.
+Works to this grade I listed building included substantial repairs to the structure of the roof over the Long Gallery and hammer beam roof over the Great Hall.
 The roofs are covered in Horsham stone.
 The works were phased and received grant aid from English Heritage.

 Restoration works to the pavilion and lean-to building to extend the tearooms, with careful detailing to attend to issues of overheating in the summer and leaks in the winter.
-Work involved developing an appropriate roof covering to retain the rhythm of the glazing bars and the ambience of the historic glass houses within the Grade
+Work involved developing an appropriate roof covering to retain the rhythm of the glazing bars and the ambience of the historic glass houses within the grade

-Repair works to a Grade II* listed building which dates back to the early 17th century, converted into an almshouse in 1746 and retaining that use to this day.
+Repair works to a grade II* listed building which dates back to the early 17th century, converted into an almshouse in 1746 and retaining that use to this day.
 The works included careful removal of a large amount of modern cementitious pointing prior to specialist analysis and repointing with a traditional lime mortar to match

-Jane Jones-Warner Associates is providing on-going assistance with a multi-phase, long term Heritage Lottery funded conservation repair project relating to a number of ‘Heritage at Risk’ museum buildings and structures within this listed public heritage site.
+Jane Jones-Warner Associates is providing ongoing assistance with a multi-phase, long term Heritage Lottery funded conservation repair project relating to a number of ‘Heritage at Risk’ museum buildings and structures within this listed public heritage site.
 Managing a team of specialist consultants and contractors, the project’s emphasis is on the continued development of the site

 Works involved conservation of the plaster relief panels in the chapel which dates back to the 16th century, the house having been semi-destroyed by fire in 1763 but never reinstated.
-Jane Jones-Warner was the Inspecting Architect to this Grade I listed Ancient Scheduled Monument and the works were part funded by English Heritage.
+Jane Jones-Warner was the Inspecting Architect to this grade I listed Ancient Scheduled Monument and the works were part funded by English Heritage.